 An important aspect is that, although the (outermost) baths are Markovian, their effect on the impurity site is non Markovian due to the presence of the intermediate bath sites.
 This can be seen, for example, in the spectrum of $\und\Delta_{\text{eff}}$ in Fig.~\ref{del}, which in the Markovian case would be a constant.
-Furthermore, upon increasing the number $N_b$ of intermediate bath sites, the effect of the Markovian bath becomes weaker and weaker and one is expected to approach the exact result $\und\Delta_{\text{eff}}=\und\Delta$.
-The advantage of the present method is that this limit is reached smoothly, while with ordinary ED, $\und\Delta_{\text{eff}}$ consists of delta-peaks.
-Moreover, one does not need any assumption about chemical potential or temperature of the effective bath.
+Furthermore, upon increasing the number $N_b$ of intermediate bath sites, the effect of the Markovian bath becomes weaker and one is expected to approach the exact result $\und\Delta_{\text{eff}}(\omega)=\und\Delta(\omega)$ for large $N_b$.

 We now specify the effective bath more in detail.
 This consists of an Hamiltonian for the ``system'' (a chain of impurity+bath sites)